 Dr. Deyuan Zheng (Te-yuan Cheng， 鄭德淵)

 Dr. Deyuan Zheng (or Te-yuan Cheng as is written in his thesis) provided such a systematic description of changes to guzheng designs over the years it enabled me to fill out the Pre-Modern section of the Timeline.
-He also provided great insight into how the instruments have been made over the years, leading to the Construction page.
+He also provided great insight into how the instruments have been made over the years which lead to the Construction page.